hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-letsencrypt-user bob

-The function creates and register LetsEncrypt account
+This function creates and register LetsEncrypt account

 *******************************************************************